0liNewton/IDS6938-SimulationTechniques/Homework3/Readme.md

 	* Moved onto adjusting initial values per Joey Netterville's comment on original post
 		* Initial values affecting Seek and Flee behaviors: *Kv0, Kp1, Kv1*
 	* The inital values were all set to 10 when the opposite direction behavior is observed
-	* Increasing/decreasing these values did not correct agent behavior
+	* Increasing/decreasing these values did not correct agent behavior (range min 2, range max 1000)
 	* Alternated +/- value of *Kv0*
 	 	* Agents glided backwards and disappeared from GUI ** *but* ** at least now the agents moved towards the target!
-	 	* Regardless of this value's size the
+	 	* Regardless of this value's size, with the negative value added the agent always faced the wrong direction while moving towards the target and then disappeared
+	* Alternated +/- value of *Kp1*
+	 	* Started at -10, agents face and move in the right direction of the target, and move around the target until they eventually form a circle the target - i.e., *seek* behavior
+	* For good measure, alternated +/- value of *Kv1*
+		* Agents spun around in a circle and slowly moved towards target
+	* Across these initial values, negative sign correct agents' direction or movement towards the target but can introduce other errors
+	* Only a negative *Kp1* value achieves desired behavior outcome

 ```C++